paulonegrao/ar-iot-combo/README.md

 ## Under Construction
 We are currently uploading the POC experiments and other resources to this Repo <br>
-At this moment you can find the code for experiment3 and experiment4 on their respective folders More experiments and resources will be uploaded soon!
+At this moment you can find the code for experiment3 and experiment4 on their respective folders.
+More experiments and resources will be uploaded soon!

 Thanks for stopping by...